nancysunnieli/CMSC-12200-Final-Project/README.md

 4.) nancy_word_prevalence.py: This was the program used to create the word prevalence graphs.  <br /><br />
 5.) nancy_find_friends.py: This was the program used to create lists of potential friends. <br /><br />
+6.) nancy_find_suggested_posts.py: This was the program used to create lists of suggested posts.  <br /><br />
-6.) evan_top_terms.py: This was the program used to create top keywords/ngrams, as well as the wordclouds. <br /><br />
+7.) evan_top_terms.py: This was the program used to create top keywords/ngrams, as well as the wordclouds. <br /><br />
-7.) evan_word_saliency.py: This was evan's code from one of the PA's from CMSC 12100.
+8.) evan_word_saliency.py: This was evan's code from one of the PA's from CMSC 12100.
 She modified it and added some other helpful helper functions within the document.
 It is essentially a util file for evan_top_terms.py. <br /><br />
-8.) jingwen_scores_trend.py: This was the code created to generate a heatmap of popular posting times. <br /><br />
+9.) jingwen_scores_trend.py: This was the code created to generate a heatmap of popular posting times. <br /><br />
-9.) sarah_word_similarity.py: This was the code created to compute similarity across schools.
+10.) sarah_word_similarity.py: This was the code created to compute similarity across schools.

 9.) collegesubredditwebsite directory: This contains all the necessary files for the website.  <br /><br />